dbgb/d2-tools/maps.md

 ### 1. Lut Gholein ⚪ ⚒️

 - to Harem 🏃
-- to Sewer 🟡 ⬅️
+- to Sewer 🟡 🏃 (North and South)
+  - 🟡 ⬅️
   - to L2 (Usually nearest to south entrance)
     - to L3 ⬆️, ⬅️ of WP
       - L3 ⚔️ 💰 (_Radament's Lair_)
 - to Rocky Waste 🏃

 ### 2. Rocky Waste

-- to Stony Tomb
+- to Stony Tomb 🟢 ❓
-  - to L2
+  - to L2 ⬅️
+    - L2 💰 ⬅️
-- to Dry Hills 📐
+- to Dry Hills 📐 (Not on same side as map entrance)

 ### 3. Dry Hills ⚪

-- to Halls of the Dead 🟡
+- to Halls of the Dead 🟡 ❓
+  - 🟡 ⬆️
   - to L2 ⬅️
-    - to L3
+    - to L3 ⬅️, ➡️ of WP
-      - L3 ⬅️
+      - L3 ⬅️ ⚔️ (_Horadric Cube_)
-- to Far Oasis
+- to Far Oasis 📐 (Not on same side as map entrance)

 ### 4. Far Oasis ⚪

-- to Maggot Lair
+- to Maggot Lair 🟢 ❓
   - to L2 ➡️
     - to L3 ➡️
-      - L3 ⬆️
+      - L3 ⬆️ ⚔️ (_Horadric Shaft_)
-- to Lost City
+- to Lost City 📐 (Not on same side as map entrance)

 ### 5. Lost City ⚪

-- to Ancient Tunnels
+- to Ancient Tunnels 🟢 ❓
+  - L1 💰 ⬅️
-- to Valley of Snakes
+- to Valley of Snakes 📐(Not on bottom)

 ### 6. Valley of Snakes

-- to Claw Viper Temple
+- to Claw Viper Temple 🏃
   - to L2 ⬅️
+    - L2 ⚔️ (_Amulet of the Viper & Tainted Sun_)

 ### 7. Harem

-- to L2
+- to L2 🏃
-  - to Palace Cellar
+  - to Palace Cellar 📐

 ### 8. Palace Cellar ⚪

+- ⚪ (Near middle)
-- to L2
+- to L2 📐 (Top or Bottom)
-  - to L3
+  - to L3 📐 (Top or Bottom)
-    - to Arcane Sanctuary
+    - to Arcane Sanctuary 🏃 (Middle)

 ### 9. Arcane Sanctuary ⚪

-- to Canyon of the Magi
+- to Canyon of the Magi 🔴 ❓ ⚔️ (_The Summoner_)

 ### 10. Canyon of the Magi ⚪

-- to Tal Rasha's Tomb
+- to False Tomb 🏃
+  - L1 💰 ⬅️
-- to Tal Rasha's Tomb (False)
+- to Tal Rasha's Tomb 🏃 (Refer to quest log symbol for real tomb)

 ### 11. Tal Rasha's Tomb

+- _Horadric Shaft, Amulet of the Viper -> Horadric Cube = Horadric Staff_

+- ⬅️ ⚔️ (_Horadric Staff into Orifice_)
   - to Tal Rasha's Chamber ⬅️

 ### 12. Tal Rasha's Chamber